GiveMeAllYourCats/cipher-chain/README.md

 #### - Encrypting

 When creating a `cipher-chain` instance you are presented with some options, First you need to define a `secret` this is a array and it needs to have the same length as your `chain` variable.
+Secrets need to be unique from each other, error will be thrown if not.
+If `enableSecurityRequirements` is enabled (default true) then secret(s) need to be min 24 chars and comply to at least a score of 3 from the [zxcvbn](https://github.com/dropbox/zxcvbn) package.

-So secondly you will need to define a `chain`, this will be the path the encryption/decryption process goes through to get the encrypted and plaintext respectively. `chain` is a array with strings representing all cipher algorithms.
+So secondly you will need to define a `chain`, this will be the path the encryption/decryption process goes through to get the encrypted and plaintext respectively. `chain` is a array with strings representing all cipher algorithms names.
 The cipher algorithm list can be viewed by calling `cipherchain.ciphers`

-When you create a `cipher-chain` instance the script goes through the `chain` list and for every algorithm it creates a kdf generated hashed key derived from the `secret` array corresponding index of the current chain index that then matches the `key` length requirements for that particular cipher
+When you create a `cipher-chain` instance the script goes through the `chain` list and for every algorithm it creates a KDF generated hashed key derived from the `secret` array corresponding index of the current chain index which is used as the key for that specific encipherment algorithm in the chain.

 Then when you call the `cipherchain.encrypt`, `cipherchain.encryptFile(file)` or `cipherchain.encryptDirectory(directory)` function it checks what the `chain` is and will convert your `plaintext` to `ciphertext` via traversal of the `chain` list.